 The Mother Infant Research Institute (MIRI) at Tufts Medical Center in Boston is a multidisciplinary basic science/translational research institute.
 In addition, the Departments of OB/GYN and Pediatrics have established a large team providing clinical research support for faculty and trainees.

-As fellows work on research, they will also attend an Exxcellence in Clinical Research Course or a statistical/clinical research study design course at Tufts Sackler School of Graduate Biomedical Sciences.
+As fellows work on research, they will also attend an Exxcellence in Clinical Research Course or a statistical/clinical research study design course at Graduate School of Biomedical Sciences at Tufts University.

 Learn more about research opportunities >

 Our departmental culture emphasizes integrating fellows as junior faculty as soon as they begin their first year – providing autonomy in their continuity clinic and on Labor & Delivery, while having a safe learning environment with a senior attending available for assistance.
 Our well-rounded ultrasound training prepares graduates to be fully-functioning attendings who are able to run an ultrasound unit themselves.
 In addition, fellows are provided significant opportunities throughout the 3 years to become proficient in amniocentesis, CVS, and fetal blood sampling.
 Our fellows have thrived in our culture of fostering independence, confidence, and clinical proficiency.
 After graduation, the majority of our fellows take academic faculty appointments and leadership positions in their department.